formsandflows/PACo/Components/v2.0_In progress/Core/PACo_DetailsList_C.md

 # PACo_DetailsList_C

-This canvas component is meant to be used for a details list when the screen has a snall width.
+This canvas component is meant to be used for a details list when the screen has a small width.

 [[ IMAGE ]]